yixinlok/wigglythings/README.md

 source venv/bin/activate
 pip install -r requirements.txt

-todos:
-- implement stvk or neo hookean. these have volume preservation

 updates:
-- concerns about using chang yues paper:
-  - how would i make this work for FEM? need to modify the loss function (how?)
-  - need to find a way to sample and interpolate the discrete
-  - what happens if i start with points on grids instead of random points?
-  - interpolation step

 - moved stuff to warp
 - make face selector for obj files for displaying instances
 - finite differences for velocity then acceleration